Cities throughout the United States are facing persistent and costly blighted and vacant properties.

-A city’s success in reversing the cycle of decline centers heavily on the organizational and technical infrastructure necessary to collect, manage and share property information frequently and easily within their own city, as well as with community partners, the public, other cities, and the State.
+A city’s success in reversing the cycle centers on the organizational and technical infrastructure necessary to collect, manage and share property information frequently and easily within the city, as well as with community partners, the public, other cities, and the State.